GraphGrail/gensim-data/README.md

+GraphGrail Ai – is the world’s first Artificial Intelligence platform for Blockchain built on top of Natural Language Understanding technology with the DApps marketplace.

 # What is Gensim-data for?

 Research datasets regularly disappear, change over time, become obsolete or come without a sane implementation to handle the data format reading and processing.